aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

         7: print(foo())

     My best guess:
+        Important: Python gave us the following informative message about the possible cause of the error:

+            unexpected EOF while parsing

+        However, we do not recognize this information and we have to guess what went wrong, but we might guess incorrectly.

         The opening square bracket '[' on line 5 is not closed.

             5:     return [1, 2, 3,